-This final step shall only be taken when the broadest assemblies of both federations give their endorsement and approval to a plan of ecclesiastical union a.
-Committee membership and Terms
+This final step shall only be taken when the broadest assemblies of both federations give their endorsement and approval to a plan of ecclesiastical union.

 Entering this step of Phase Three requires ratification by a majority of the consistories as required in Church Order, Art.
 36.